MSeidelFed/KineticMSI/USAGE.md

 ## Usage Instructions
 kineticMSI has been divided in several steps:

-1. Data preprocessing: The procedure is meant to delete potentially confounding pixels which might be misinterpreted as enriched if left on the datasets during natural isotopic enrichment corrections.
+1. Data preprocessing: The procedure is meant to delete potentially confounding pixels, which might be misinterpreted as enriched if left on the datasets during natural isotopic enrichment corrections.

-1. Correcting for natural isotopic abundance (NIA): from the corrected isotopologue pools the enrichment percentages can be easily derived.
+1. Correcting for natural isotopic abundance (NIA): from the corrected isotopologue pools, the enrichment percentages can be easily derived.

-1. Determning the best proxy of enrichment: the used proxy can vary with diverse experimental strategies, i.e., tracer used, metabolic targets , detected isotopologues, enrichment percentages, isotopic envelope shifts.
+1. Determining the best proxy of enrichment: the used proxy can vary with diverse experimental strategies, i.e., tracer used, metabolic targets, detected isotopologues, enrichment percentages, isotopic envelope shifts.

 1. Analyses of the tracer spatial dynamics and incorporation rates: This step is meant to reconstruct MSI images based on the derived proxies of isotope enrichment.

 1. Comparing mean incorporation among mathematical quartiles instead of averaging: This crucial step classifies the coordinates from individual molecular species in subclasses based on the enrichment percentages in order to prevent dilution of the biology by averaging an entire region.
-Additionally, the procedure enables comparison to anatomical regions of interest obtained thorugh unsupervised statistical methods (From Cardinal SSC or SCiLS k-Means clustering).
+Additionally, the procedure enables comparison to anatomical regions of interest obtained through unsupervised statistical methods (From Cardinal SSC or SCiLS k-Means clustering).

 1. Enrichment relative quantitation: The final step entails an integrated user-assisted relative quantitation and comparison analyses of the enrichment dynamics of the labelled metabolic targets.
 The procedure uses the classes discovered in the previous step.

 ## Step 0 - Input files

 Peak picking is performed according to the user preference and the tables must be produced from the peak picking process.
-The input table must contain all metbolites or peptide mass features to be corrected along with their respective isotopologue envelopes.
-In the first column the metabolite identifiers are followed through a floor dash to the isotopologue number starting with 0 that represents the monoisotopic peak.
+The input table must contain all metabolites or peptide mass features to be corrected along with their respective isotopologue envelopes.
+In the first column, the metabolite identifiers are followed through a floor dash to the isotopologue number starting with 0 that represents the monoisotopic peak.
 Each column after the first contains the peak abundance across measured pixels in a MSI experiment.

  Measurements/Samples| Pixel1     | Pixel2     | Pixel3        | Pixel4         | Pixel5      |
  ------------------- | -----------|------------| --------------| ---------------| ------------|